Lurë-Dejë Mountain National Park

-The "Lurë-Dejë Mountain" National Park (Parku Kombëtar "Lurë-Mali i Dejës") is a national park in northeastern Albania, spanning an expanded area of 202.42 km2 since 2018 by encompassing the entire section of Kunora e Lurës, former Zall-Gjocaj National Park, and Dejë Mountain.
+Lurë-Dejë Mountain National Park (Parku Kombëtar "Lurë-Mali i Dejës") is a national park in northeastern Albania, spanning an expanded area of 202.42 km2 since 2018 by encompassing the entire section of Kunora e Lurës, former Zall-Gjocaj National Park, and Dejë Mountain.
 The park was originally established in 1966 to protect the various ecosystems and biodiversity as Lura National Park.
 The altitude vary from 1500-2300 m.
 The International Union for Conservation of Nature (IUCN) has listed the park as Category II.
 Nevertheless, it is described as an important Bird and Plant Area, because it supports significant bird and plant species.

 Geography

 In behalf to a great variability in elevation, Lurë-Dejës Mt National Park is densely populated in vegetation.
 Higher plant life consists mainly of both coniferous and deciduous trees, particularly around the shores of the lakes.
 The most common tree native to Lurë is the european beech along with silver fir, black pine, red pine and bosnian pine.
 Especially protected is the balkan pine, which is threatened with extinction and only common in the west of the Balkan Peninsula.
 The southern section of the park has a meadow of multicolour flowers and several coniferous trees, which is called the Field of Mares, offering pristine views over the landscape.
 In terms of phytogeography, the park falls within the Pindus Mountains mixed forests terrestrial ecoregion of the Palearctic Mediterranean forests, woodlands, and scrub biome.